Aarhus University Seal

 As a rule, a decision is invalid if a disqualified person has been involved in the processing of the case.

-Role of the chairman and the committee
+Role of the chair and the committee

 The assessment committee assesses the academic quality of the PhD dissertation, draws up a preliminary assessment and participates in the defence.